TaintBench/TaintBench.github.io/taintbenchSuite.md

 **Notice**:

-- Please cite the following paper if you are using TaintBench:
+- Please cite the following paper if you are using TaintBench:<br>
 @article{TaintBench2021, <br>
 author = {Linghui Luo and Felix Pauck and Goran Piskachev and Manuel Benz and Ivan Pashchenko and Martin Mory and Eric Bodden and Ben Hermann and Fabio Massacci},<br>
 title = {TaintBench: Automatic Real-World Malware Benchmarking of Android Taint Analyses}, <br>